 The price of accommodation in Iceland highly depends on the place and on the period when you are visiting.
 Here are just a few examples.

-- A night in a double room at a really nice Fosshotel near Jokulsarlon glacier lagoon costs about 180 USD in November, and about 360 USD in July.
-Breakfast not included (+32 USD/ person if payed at the hotel, less if booked in advance).
+- A night in a double room at a really nice Fosshotel near Jokulsarlon glacier lagoon costs about 180 USD in November and about 360 USD in July.
+Breakfast not included (+32 USD/ person if paid at the hotel, less if booked in advance).

 - A night in a double room at Fosshotel Reykjavik costs 180 USD in November and 270 USD in July (+ breakfast).